Am I insured?

 One of the reasons behind their near constant rise is the number of uninsured motorists on the road.

 In 2011 it was estimated that uninsured motorists cost the insurance industry £500m-a-year.
 The knock-on effect for UK car drivers was estimated to be as much as £30 extra per policy.

 You will get caught whether your car is on the road or hidden in your garage.

 All vehicle insurers will inform you when your policy is about to expire and they will usually do this with one month remaining on your current policy.

-That gives you lots of notice to either let your policy auto-renew (if it does), search for a new and improved insurance policy or register your vehicle off the road with a SORN from the Driver and Vehicle Licensing Agency (DVLA).
+That gives you lots of notice to either let your policy auto-renew (if it does), search for a new and improved insurance policy or register your vehicle off the road with a SORN from the DVLA.

 Make sure you’re insured or SORN at all times.